I Dated a Married Man for Three Years and Thought He Loved Me, but in Reality I Was Just a Clone of His Wife.

 I’m sitting on the floor of a half-filled bedroom with exactly $367 in my bank account and a baby growing inside me that he’ll never acknowledge.
 Left with nothing.

 I’ve been blacklisted by the companies he controls, and my landlord just served me an eviction notice.
-I’m officially the “crazy mistress” in every group chat in this city.
+I’m officially the “crazy partner” in every group chat in this city.

 Was it worth it?
 I don’t know.
 Part of me still looks in the mirror and expects to see the blond, polished ghost he created.
 I wonder if I’ll ever know who I really was before he started sculpting me.